 - The word "Should" is vague and asks for an opinion based on undefined parameters.

 - What time?

-Now turn the question into a well-phrased one - You could ask, "Is it in the best interests for all concerned if I attend the party at Mary Johnson's house in Seattle on June 1st at 7 pm?"
+Now turn the question into a well-phrased one.
+You could ask, "Is it in my best interest to attend the party at Mary Johnson's house in Seattle on June 1st?"

-Important NOTICE: The information on this page and on this website is copyrighted by Eva Browning, 2009-2013.
-Feel free to print them out for personal use or to share with a small study group.
+Important NOTICE: This information is copyrighted by Eva Browning, 2009-2018.
+Feel free to print out for personal use or to share with a study group.
 If you want to reprint or republish these instructions - in whole or in part - you must first obtain my written consent.
 If you would like to link this page no permission needed.